HarshKumar5822/CODSOFT/README.md

 ## TASK_4

-Rock, Paper, Scissors Game
+## Rock, Paper, Scissors Game

-This is a simple Rock, Paper, Scissors game written in Python.
+Discription:- This is a simple Rock, Paper, Scissors game written in Python.
 You can play against the computer and keep track of the score.

 ### How to Play